hashicorp/terraform/website/source/docs/configuration/terraform.html.md

 page_title: "Configuring Terraform"
 sidebar_current: "docs-config-terraform"
 description: |-
-  Atlas is the ideal way to use Terraform in a team environment.
-Atlas will run Terraform for you, safely handle parallelization across different team members, save run history along with plans, and more.
+  The `terraform` configuration section is used to configure Terraform itself, such as requiring a minimum Terraform version to execute a configuration.
 ---

 # Terraform Configuration